-7 A "throwback" or unitary accounting rules would limit this type of tax planning to avoid taxation of non-business income.
+8 A "throwback" or unitary accounting rules would limit this type of tax planning to avoid taxation of non-business income.

-8 According to the Commerce Clearing House (CCH) publication, State Corporate Income (continued...)
+9 According to the Commerce Clearing House (CCH) publication, State Corporate Income Tax Guide, seven states have enacted UDITPA as written and 12 more states have adopted UDITPA with some minor modifications.